Buena Park Downtown

 Buena Park Downtown, formerly Buena Park Mall, is an enclosed shopping mall located on La Palma Avenue in Buena Park, California, United States, near Knott's Berry Farm.

 As of 2007 it is the 20th largest mall in Orange County, with around 1100000 sqft of retail space.

 The mall is anchored by Walmart, DSW Shoes, Ross Dress for Less, TJ Maxx and Burlington.
-The mall also features a Krikorian Metroplex movie theater.
+The Krikorian Metroplex closed its doors in January 2026.
+As of March, 2026, the former Sears is being demolished to construct apartments as part of a massive development to add housing to the mall grounds.
+Work is currently ongoing.

 History

 Built in 1961, the Buena Park Mall was one of the first malls in Orange County, anchored by JCPenney, Sears, and May Company California (which opened in 1963).
 A United Artists movie theater opened in August 1984, to close in 1999; the space was converted for retail use, and became 24 Hour Fitness in 2007.
 May Company closed in January 1993 as one of the 12 J. W. Robinson's and May Company stores closing due to the merging of the two department stores to form Robinson's-May and in November of that same year, the closed May Company became a discount chain Fedco.

 Previous tenants of the Buena Park Mall include: